 Once you have dealt with these, here are some active steps you can take to change your perspective on life.

 Whatever the issue is, whenever you feel like complaining, fold your thumb, bite your tongue, do something and make sure it stops you from letting out that complaint.
 When you stay silent and listen, you can start seeing things from different perspectives.

 A happy person is more understanding with a clear vision of things.
 Happiness adds positivity to life.
 Seek happiness if it is not coming your way naturally to clear the fog.

 When you are constantly brooding and thinking negatively, your perspective will never change, and soon all that negativity will begin to spread around you like wildfire.
 Staying positive can be challenging at first but will ease with time.

 One great way to train your mind to focus on what you love in life is to create a gratitude journal.
 The way it works is every time something good happens, you write it down in your journal.

 Then when a negative situation occurs, you can flip open your journal to change perspective.
 Remind yourself how blessed and fortunate you are when you feel you have nothing to celebrate in life.

 Read about your successes when you feel you can’t do anything right.
 Creating a gratitude journal will significantly change your perspective about yourself and your life.

 3. Reduce the Social Media Vitriol

+When different phrases in a post hit social media, some people misunderstand them, which can increase online conflicts.
 Responding to critical or negative posts with a sense of maturity and lightheartedness will lessen any vitriol spills and keeps anyone from receiving blocks.